ssgbeom1/korean-nli-cross-model-paraphrase-attacks/README.md

 pip install -r code/requirements.txt
 ```

-Create a local `.env` file from `.env.example` and fill in API credentials only if you need to rerun API-based generation or evaluation.
+Create a local environment file only if you need to rerun API-based generation or evaluation:

 ```bash
 cp .env.example .env